jdinunzio/jdinunzio.github.io/_posts/2010-01-22-monad-non-tutorial.md

 Hopefully you know by now that the definition of monads is not the important part for a programmer.
 You only need to focus in the type constructor and the bind function.
 What does the type constructor represent?
 What is it used for?
-How do they defined bind: how does it extract the value inside one of those new types and how does it chain it to the `a -> m b` function?
+How do they defined bind?
+How does it extract the value inside one of those new types and how does it chain it to the `a -> m b` function?

 So, now you can go back to those tutorials that explain what are monads and give